Skip to Main Content

 Getting Screened for Gonorrhea

-A gonorrhea screening tests a sample of body fluids to check for infection.
-Your provider may ask for a urine sample or collect fluid by swabbing the penis, vagina, or rectum.
+A gonorrhea screening checks a sample of body fluids for infection.
+Your provider may ask for a urine sample or collect fluid by swabbing the penis, vagina, rectum or throat.

 Who Should Get Screened?